Vader-7/Vader-7/README.md

 </h1>
 <p style="text-align: start;">
     <samp>
         I am a computer science student with a passion for web development.
-I specialize in using the MERN and MEAN stack to build dynamic and interactive web applications.
+I am a full stack developer and specialize in using the MERN and MEAN stack to build dynamic and interactive web applications.
     </samp>
  </p>
 <p align="start">